How does Cosmetic Dentistry work?

 Dental implants can replace single or multiple missing teeth, be used to lock dentures into place, or give you a permanent replacement for all of your teeth.

 Tooth-coloured fillings: A direct restoration (meaning it is placed directly into a cavity by a dentist) – also known as a filling – is one of the most common ways to restore a tooth.
-A tooth coloured or composite restoration will closely resemble the colour and shape of your natural tooth.
-It can be used as a sole option, or as a cost-effective alternative to a stronger crown to restore your tooth.
+A tooth coloured or composite filling will closely resemble the colour and shape of your natural tooth.
+Tooth-coloured fillings can also sometimes be used as a cost-effective alternative to a stronger crown to restore your tooth.

-These are just some of the advanced techniques available to make your smile transformation a reality.
+These are just some of the advanced cosmetic dentistry techniques available to make your smile transformation a reality.